European registry on Inherited Platelet Disorders (IPD) project

 The potential result of this is that we can improve both diagnosis and management.
 However, the few existing registries on IPD are set up as independent studies and do not interoperate with one another.

-The primary objective of this EHA-SWG-initiated small research project is to establish the first European registry on IPDs (ERIPD).
-This will:
+The primary objective of this EHA-SWG-initiated small research project is to establish the first European registry on IPDs (ERIPD) that will:

 • Represent the first collection of clinical, laboratory, and genetic data of a large cohort of patients with different forms of IPD from different geographical areas in Europe